Welcome to Waverley

 2026 Sailings Aboard Paddle Steamer Waverley

-Waverley returns to service on Friday 8th May and operates until mid-October for what will be her longest operational season in well over a decade.
-Bookings will open for each area as the timetables are published.
-Remarkably this year marks the 80th Anniversary of Waverley’s launch back in 1946 as the last steamer built for the London & North Eastern Railway.
+Waverley operates in passenger service until Sunday 18th October for what will be her longest operational season in well over a decade.
+Bookings are open for all sailing areas, tickets can be purchased online or by calling the Booking office.
+Later this season on 2nd October we will celebrate the 80th Anniversary of Waverley’s launch back in 1946 as the last steamer built for the London & North Eastern Railway.

 Outline dates for each sailing area are available on the Timetables Page.